SamAmco/MEND4/README.md

 This will run your "shredcommand" on every file in your "decdir".
 Once again, don't put anything in this folder you wish to keep.

+## MERGING

+You can merge two logs together into one log file using the merge subcommand.
+MEND needs to be unlocked to do this because it will reads the date/time at the top of each log and orders the output log by date. e.g.

+        mend merge in1.mend in2.mend out.mend

+Another way to use this command is with the -1 or -2 flag (instead of providing an output log file name.)
+This way the output log will replace the the first or second logs respectively. e.g.

+        mend merge -1 in1.mend in2.mend

 ## HELP

 If you need reminding of any of the basics written above, you can get help using: